Practice Profile

 Practical Information

-Cost: The cost for in person and virtual attendance is the same, £160 + VAT per attendee.
-By booking three delegates at the same time, you will automatically be entitled to a special rate of three delegates for the price of two.
+Cost: The standard charge for this seminar is £160 + VAT per attendee for both in-person and virtual attendance.
+An Early Bird rate of £140 + VAT per attendee is available until COB on 15 August 2025.
+By booking three delegates at the same time, you will automatically be entitled to a special rate of three delegates for the price of two on both the Early Bird and standard rates.
 Bookings can be made via Eventbrite and payment can be made by credit card at the time of booking or later by BACS but must be received prior to the event.
-Confirmation/s and invoice/s will be issued by Eventbrite after booking.
+Booking confirmations and invoices will be sent from Eventbrite by email.